Energy and Climate

 What We’re Doing

 Renewable Energy (new window) – Renewable energy is an important part of our commitment to sustainability.
 Since 2013, Georgetown has purchased Renewable Energy Certificates for 100% of electricity, earning the EPA’s Green Power Partner of the Year Award.
 Through projects like the historic ICC solar array and the “Solar Street” initiative, we are demonstrating renewable technology on campus.
 As part of our ongoing energy sourcing, we continue to evaluate and explore strategic opportunities to further increase our use of renewable energy.

 Teaching, Research and Engagement

 Commitment to Global Climate Effort – Georgetown has joined with a group of leading research universities in affirming our commitment to a broad-based global agreement on climate change and to doing our part to ensure the United States can meet its contribution.

-Learn even more about how GU faculty are engaging with topics of energy and sustainability at the Georgetown Environment Initiative (new window).
+Georgetown Environment Initiative (new window) – Learn even more about how GU faculty are engaging with topics of energy and sustainability.

-For Faculty and Staff (new window) – Explore our Top 10 Ways to Save Energy In the Office (new window) and participate in GU’s Campus Energy Conservation Program (new window).
+For Faculty and Staff – Explore our Top 10 Ways to Save Energy In the Office (new window) and participate in GU’s Campus Energy Conservation Program (new window).